Always on

 We'll let two of our super Toft junior players explain why:

-Yes, we need your help to “raise our bat” for a Century (£100k) to complete our ambitious project to replace our ageing and crumbling pavilion in time for our centenary in 2028.
-This building is over 80 years old.
-As well as hosting our playing sides and visiting teams, the pavilion is an important resource to the local community, hosting a number of other local groups on a regular basis and acting as a venue for a range of social occasions such as birthday parties, anniversaries and wakes.
+As well as hosting our playing sides and visiting teams, the pavilion fulfils an important role for the local community, hosting a number of other local groups on a regular basis and acting as a venue for a wide range of social occasions such as birthday parties, anniversaries and wakes.

 The new pavilion (pictured below) will set us up for our next hundred years, providing essential facilities which will allow us to properly serve our growing girls' and womens' sections, as well as a first class welcoming environment for our players and visiting teams and for our wide range of community-based user groups.